Two veterans in conversation outdoors.

 • Universities supporting veteran and graduate communities

-• Veteran organizations extending trusted local networks
+• Veteran organizations expanding trusted local networks

 Research and impact